DISEASE/DISORDER:

 Definition

-Down Syndrome (DS), also known as Trisomy 21, is the most common inherited genetic syndrome and the most common pattern of human malformation and cause of moderate intellectual disability.
+Down Syndrome (DS), also known as Trisomy 21, is the most common chromosomal genetic syndrome and the most common pattern of human malformation and cause of moderate intellectual disability.
 It is named after John Langdon Down, who described the syndrome in 1866.
 Down syndrome is characterized by a variety of dysmorphic features, congenital malformations and systemic complications but not all of them are present in each affected individual.1

 Cause | % | Relation to maternal age | Misc | |